iamkarantalwar/react-typescript-laravel/readme.md

 **Setup**
 1. Go to [localhost/phpmyadmin](localhost/phpmyadmin) and create a new Database naming: `carela`

-2. Open terminal, run `https://gitlab.com/ui-clients/taps.git` and run the following commands in it:
+2. Open terminal, run `git clone https://gitlab.com/ui-clients/taps.git` and run the following commands in it:

     `cd taps`

     `git checkout milestone-one`